 When the World of Coffee and World Barista Championships 2018 took place in Amsterdam, coffee enthusiasts and professionals from all over the world came flocking to the city known for its long-stretching canals and charming architecture.
-When they did, they found a considerable coffee scene ready to show them a good time!
+When they did, they found a considerable cafe scene ready to show them a good time!
 Working as a reporter for Coffee T&I magazine I spent most of my time on stage during the World Barista Championships and there was little time for cafe hopping.
-But like many other event participants I extended my stay to spend the weekend exploring the local coffee scene.
-Here’s where where I bumped into the pro’s having flat whites and filter coffee during and after the World of Coffee in Amsterdam.
+But like many other event participants I extended my stay to spend the weekend exploring Amsterdam’s coffee scene.
+Here’s where I bumped into the pro’s having flat whites and filter coffee during and after the World of Coffee in Amsterdam.

 Sarphatipark 34, 1072 PB Amsterdam

 Monks Coffee Roaster is a project run by Patrick, an extremely friendly Irish man of many talents.
 Before opening Monks in 2016 he spent a long time in Australia where he found the inspiration for creating his house blend.
 While he still relies on friends for roasting his coffee, he’s busy building his own roastery to take the craft into his own hands soon.
 The coffee menu at Monks surprises with real treats, such as Port of Mokha coffee from small-batch lots in Yemen.
 Unfortunately, it was already sold out when I visited this charming cafe.